FlyRanch/figurefirst/README.md

 figurefirst_ext ~/.config/inkscape/extensions
 ```

+This defaults to instaling extensions for inkscape <1.0.
+If you want to try out Inkscape 1.0 add `--inkscape_major_version 1` to the above command.

 ## Quickstart
 *See http://flyranch.github.io/figurefirst/ for more detail, or follow the tutorial notebook: https://github.com/FlyRanch/figurefirst/blob/master/examples/tutorial/tutorial.ipynb*
 1. Create your figure template in Inkscape.